-Ages 8-10 Year 1, Fall 1 If the children gathered natural objects during "Welcoming and Preparing," invite each of them to choose one of the natural objects to take home as a small reminder of God's creation.
+If the children gathered natural objects during "Welcoming and Preparing," invite each of them to choose one of the natural objects to take home.

 Ask each child to name one thing for which he or she is thankful.
-After each person speaks, prompt the rest of the group to say, "Praise God!"
-Send the children, saying to each child, "(Name), take care of God's creation."
-Remind the children about the free e-book and challenge them to read the story to someone during the week.
+After each person speaks, prompt the rest of the group to say together, "Praise God!"

+Send the children by saying to each child, "(Name), take care of God's creation."

+Remind the children about the free e-book and challenge them to share the story with someone during the week.

-Thank you, God!
+Ask parents and caregivers for their email addresses so that you can provide them with the link to www.pcusastore.com/GGdownloads, where they can download coloring pages, Grace Sightings, audio stories, and songs (see p. vii).

+Grace Notes Year 1, Fall 1 GN 2

-God's Promise of Peace Goal: To commit to be God's peacemakers.
+Goal: To commit to be God's peacemakers.